 A cross-functional Asset Management Committee will be established to oversee, coordinate, advise and facilitate the implementation of the Asset Management System Framework.
 The Asset Management Committee will report on the status of relevant asset management issues, practice, and strategy to the VCST on a quarterly basis.

-• Executive Director, Transformation, Assets and Commercial is responsible for the development, compliance, monitoring and review of this Manual.
+- Associate Director, Projects and Asset Services is responsible for the development, compliance, monitoring and review of this Manual.

-• The Associate Director, Corporate Finance is responsible for putting in place systems and procedures to correctly account for the fixed assets of the University and maintaining the University Asset Register.
+- The Head, Corporate Finance is responsible for putting in place systems and procedures to correctly account for the fixed assets of the University and maintaining the University Asset Register.

-• Responsibility for the control and safe custody of portable and attractive item remains with the Portfolio/School or Directorate who makes the purchase decision/acquires the item.
+- Responsibility for the control and safe custody of portable and attractive item remains with the Portfolio/Institute or Directorate who makes the purchase decision/acquires the item.

-• The Associate Director - Corporate Finance will ensure that each School/Directorate maintain a register of Attractive Items to record and receipt movement and disposal of non-consumable items of a portable and attractive nature.
+- The Head, Corporate Finance will ensure that each Institute/Directorate maintain a register of Attractive Items to record and receipt movement and disposal of non-consumable items of a portable and attractive nature.
 This register will be subject to an annual stocktake.

-• Stock and Inventory control relating to business operations such as Campus Life will be coordinated by the Executive Director, Commercial Services and Tech Park and the Associate Director, Corporate Finance.
+- Stock and Inventory control relating to business operations such as Campus Life will be coordinated by the Associate Director, Commercial Services and Technology Parks and the Head, Corporate Finance.

 Strategic Asset Management will be undertaken to ensure responsible custodianship and efficient use of the University’s assets.
 This will include the development and ongoing maintenance of the following: